emberjs/rfcs/text/0000-router-service-computed-query-params.md

 ## Summary

-Access to query params is currently restricted to the controller, and subsequently, the corresponding controller.
+Access to query params is currently restricted to the controller, and subsequently, the corresponding route.
 This results in some limitations with which users may consume query param data.
-By exposing query params as a computed property on the `RouterService`, users will be able to more
+By exposing query params as a computed property on the `RouterService`, users will be able to easily access the params from deep down a component tree, removing the need to pass the params down many levels.

 ## Motivation

 Modern SPA concepts have converged on the idea that query params should be easily accessible from the object responsible for handling the route.
-However, like with the [RouterService](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md), it is common to have a need perform routing behavior from deep down a component tree.
+However, like with the [RouterService](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md), it is common to have a need to perform routing behavior from deep down a component tree.

 ### Examples